GoldenholzLab/SSAML/README.md

 3. Optional: If you have supercomputer/parallel processing capabilities: edit run_power.sh.
 4. Optional: If you have parallel processing capabilities, you can set the flag called do_parallel in power.py to True.
 5. Execute runner_power.sh with runMode=1, followed by runMode=2 to obtain SSAML results.
+6. The output of SSAML will be a data table.
+Each column will represent a number of patients or events.
+The first column with numbers displayed (as opposed to NaN) will be smallest number of patients/events that will satisfy the SSAML requirements, and therefore will be the number of patients or events needed for appropriate validation.

 In runner_power, user has to set the filepath to the dataset to be analyzed, and the output directory.
 Further, SSAML parameters can be specified:
 -- peopleTF: 1 if patient based, 0 if event based. (default 1)